Gemma Boleda

 Engineering Sciences

 I am an ICREA Research Professor in the Department of Translation and Language Sciences of the Universitat Pompeu Fabra, where I co-lead the Computational Linguistics and Linguistic Theory (COLT) research group.
 I previously held post-doctoral positions at the the Computer Science department of Universitat Politècnica de Catalunya (Spain), the department of Linguistics of The University of Texas at Austin (USA), and the CIMEC Center for Brain/Mind Sciences of the University of Trento (Italy).
-Before that, I graduated in Spanish Philology at Universitat Autònoma de Barcelona and obtained my PhD at Universitat Pompeu Fabra (both in Spain).
-I was a a visiting researcher at the Computational Linguistics & Phonetics department of Saarland University and the Institute for Natural Language Processing (IMS) of the University of Stuttgart, both in Germany.
+Before that, I graduated in Spanish Philology at Universitat Autònoma de Barcelona and obtained my PhD in Cognitive Science and Language at Universitat Pompeu Fabra (both in Spain).
+I was also a visiting researcher at the Computational Linguistics & Phonetics department (CoLi) of Saarland University and the Institute for Natural Language Processing (IMS) of the University of Stuttgart, both in Germany.

 Research interests